nsw logo NSW Government

 • take reasonable care for the health and safety of others

-• report injuries and anything that is unsafe
+• report injuries and anything which is unsafe.

 Planning and advice

-Finding and fixing health and safety problems will be more effective if properly planned.
+When proper planning is in place, finding and fixing health and safety problems will be more effective.

-Before shearing starts, it's recommended that farmers/clients communicate with the shearing contractor to review health and safety and resolve any health and safety matters by putting a plan in place to address them before workers are on site.
+Before shearing starts, it's recommended farmers and clients communicate with the shearing contractor to review WHS and resolve any matters.
+This includes putting a plan in place to address matters before workers are on site.
 This will allow safety issues to be fixed in a planned way, which doesn't impact on the shearing or put workers at risk.

-It's also a good idea once the job is complete, for contractors, farmers and workers to collectively communicate about what could be further improved before the next shearing operation.
+Once the job is complete, it's a good idea for contractors, farmers and workers to collectively communicate about what could be further improved before the next shearing operation.

-We have a small business safety rebate that can provide up to $500 to farmers, contractors and shearers to help buy a range of safety products, such as electric shearing plant, earth leakage protection devices, and animal restraint equipment.
+• Farmers, contractors and shearers may be eligible for the SafeWork small business safety rebate.
+The rebate provides up to $1000 to help buy a range of safety products, such as electric shearing plant, earth leakage protection devices, and animal restraint equipment.

 Back to top